 You can sell your antique trunks on e-commerce platforms like eBay, Etsy, and Brettuns Village.
 Or, you can visit your local antique shops and auctions and put your item for a bid.

 Antique trunks are the showstopper of any vintage decor with their unique shapes and finishes.
 Large, handmade, and organic-colored trunks get the best deal.
-But even old trunks with a leather, animal skin or zinc finish are precious!
+But even old trunks with a leather, animal skin, or zinc finish are precious!

 However, people often confuse a larger trunk for a dresser and a smaller one for a safe!
-So, learn more about the different types of antique dressers and safes to sort out this confusion!
+So, learn more about the different types of antique dressers and old safes to sort out this confusion!